alexglasser/menubarnotifier/README.md

 or Homebrew.

 Call the script with the desired notification as the first and only argument:

 ``$ ./menubarnotifier.py "Notification Text"``

 You may have to add executable permissions to the file first:

 ``$ chmod +x ./menubarnotifier.py``

 ~~This does use NSLog which writes to stderr by default.
 The way to bypass the logging is to redirect stderr to /dev/null with:~~

 ~~``$ ./menubarnotifier.py "Notification Text" 2>/dev/null``~~

+_This script no longer logs using NSLog, so redirecting stderr to /dev/null is not required._

 You will also want to run this in the background so it does not require Ctrl+C to allow you to continue using your shell: